fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 4. The feature is designed for use only by highly skilled F# developers to implement low-allocation computation expression builders.

+5. Semantically, there's nothing you can do with resumable state machines that you can't already do with existing workflows.
+It is better to think of them as a performance feature, a compiler optimization partly implemented in workflow library code.

 Tasks are implemented via the more general mechanism of resumable state machines.

 ### Specifying a resumable state machine (reference types)